ZekaiZhao/LLM-Edge-Project/README.md

 Doing inference on the Llama 3.2 1b instruct unpruned model, we can use baseline_model_inference.py.
 Doing inference and training, we need to load functions from fllama_boolean_expressions_fs.py, I0_fllama.py, and modeling_fllama_soft.py

+Amplify_edges.py is a code which can help you directly rank the attention edges.

 ****